Loading...

 They're able to give themselves really accurate intrinsic feedback.

-So they don't necessarily need somebody to tell them the whether they're doing it correct, because they can feel whether they're doing it correct.
+So they don't necessarily need somebody to tell them the whether they're doing it correct because they can feel whether they're doing it correct.

-Now, that doesn't mean that they wouldn't benefit from some extrinsic feedback.
+Now that doesn't mean that they wouldn't benefit from some extrinsic feedback.

-Let's check your understanding them.
+Let's check your understanding then.

 From these three basketball pictures, which of these is most likely to benefit from a lot of extrinsic feedback?
-Okay, hopefully, based on our skiing example on the previous slide, you chose B.
+Okay, hopefully, based on our skiing example on the previous slide, you chose b.

-Now, we don't know an awful lot about these basketball players, but we can guess that the picture above the letter B shows somebody who's quite inexperienced, his technique doesn't quite look as polished as the others, and they certainly look like they've got more experience than the boy in picture B.
+Now, we don't know an awful lot about these basketball players, but we can guess that the picture above the letter b shows somebody who's quite inexperienced, his technique doesn't quite look as polished as the others and they certainly look like they've got more experience than the boy in picture b.

-And so picture B, what's the correct answer?
 Well done if you chose that one.

-Now, here's a practise task for you.
+Now here's a practice task for you.

 Here's Izzy.